How to Receive Money from Overseas Using TransferWise

-When it comes to sending money overseas, Transferwise is a great choice.
-Dedicated currency providers like Transferwise provide money transfer services at lower fees and better exchange rates than banks or PayPal.
+Receiving an international money transfer can seem complicated.
+When it comes to sending money overseas, TransferWise is a great choice.
+Dedicated currency providers like TransferWise provide money transfer services at lower fees and better exchange rates than banks or PayPal.

 Either you or the sender needs to be a customer of TransferWise to use their services.
 TransferWise accounts can be created online.

-- The person will need to verify identity after TransferWise account creation.
+- The person will need to verify their identity after the TransferWise account is created.
 This means providing proof of ID and proof of address, both of which can be uploaded through their website.

-- Proof of ID is provided by a recognized photo ID like a driver’s license, national ID card, or passport.
+- Proof of ID is provided by a recognised photo ID like a driver’s license, national ID card, or passport.

-- Proof of address is provided by official correspondence from a reputable organization.
+- Proof of address is provided by official correspondence from a reputable organisation.

 - TransferWise may require certain other types of verification, for example for a business account.